 The dramatic come-from-behind victory for the Golden Panthers of FIU was storybook in every sense of the word.
 Beautiful day outside.
 Buzzing atmosphere.
 Fired-up coach.
 A bit of luck.
 And of course the game-winning, tackle-breaking 42-yard touchdown reception from star player, T.Y.
 Hilton, who ran through four opponents on his end zone sprint to help FIU football become something it had never been since its inception in 2002: Relevant.

 Coach Mario Cristobal has engineered a better turnaround than MJ’s in his prime.
-This is the best turnaround since the very first time you tapped someone on the opposite shoulder and genuinely got them to turn the wrong way to look for you.
 Just four short years ago, Cristobal inherited a stripped-down, bare-cupboard program that went winless in 2006.
 Since moving up to Division 1-A from 1-AA after its 3rd season, FIU has endured an infamous 23-game losing streak, and had been stripped of numerous scholarships and victories by the NCAA for violations.
 He pretty much had to start from scratch, inheriting former coach Don Strock’s mess.